rust-lang/rust/README.md

     request, and leave a comment on the pull request explaining your changes.
     Specifically, do not squash or rebase commits after they are visible on the pull request.
-  - Once both proponents and opponents have clarified and defended positions and the conversation has settled, the RFC will enter its *final comment period* (FCP).
-This is a final opportunity for the community to comment on the pull request and is a reminder for all members of the sub-team to be aware of the RFC.
+  - At some point, a member of the subteam will propose a "motion for final comment period" (FCP), along with a *disposition* for the RFC (merge, close, or postpone).
+    - This step is taken when enough of the tradeoffs have been discussed that the subteam is in a position to make a decision.
+That does not require consensus amongst all participants in the RFC thread (which is usually impossible).
+However, the argument supporting the disposition on the RFC needs to have already been clearly articulated, and there should not be a strong consensus *against* that position outside of the subteam.
+Subteam members use their best judgment in taking this step, and the FCP itself ensures there is ample time and notification for stakeholders to push back if it is made prematurely.
+    - For RFCs with lengthy discussion, the motion to FCP is usually preceded by a *summary comment* trying to lay out the current state of the discussion and major tradeoffs/points of disagreement.
+    - Before actually entering FCP, *all* members of the subteam must sign off;
+    this is often the point at which many subteam members first review the RFC in full depth.
     - The FCP lasts ten calendar days, so that it is open for at least 5 business days.
-It may be extended if consensus between sub-team members cannot be reached.
-At the end of the FCP, the [sub-team] will either accept the RFC by merging the pull request, assigning the RFC a number (corresponding to the pull request number), at which point the RFC is "active", or reject it by closing the pull request.
-How exactly the sub-team decide on an RFC is up to the sub-team.

-## The role of the shepherd
-[The role of the shepherd]: #the-role-of-the-shepherd

-During triage, every RFC will either be closed or assigned a shepherd from the relevant sub-team.
-The role of the shepherd is to move the RFC through the process.
-This starts with simply reading the RFC in detail and providing initial feedback.
-The shepherd should also solicit feedback from people who are likely to have strong opinions about the RFC.
-When this feedback has been incorporated and the RFC seems to be in a steady state, the shepherd and/or sub-team leader will announce an FCP.
-In general, the idea here is to "front-load" as much of the feedback as possible before the point where we actually reach a decision - by the end of the FCP, the decision on whether or not to accept the RFC should usually be obvious from the RFC discussion thread.
-On occasion, there may not be consensus but discussion has stalled.
-In this case, the relevant team will make a decision.
+It is also advertised widely, e.g. in [This Week in Rust](https://this-week-in-rust.org/).
+This way all stakeholders have a chance to lodge any final objections before a decision is reached.
+    - In most cases, the FCP is quiet, and the RFC is either merged or closed.
+However, sometimes substantial new arguments or ideas are raised, the FCP is canceled, and the RFC goes back into development mode.

 ## The RFC life-cycle
 [The RFC life-cycle]: #the-rfc-life-cycle